-Bats are nocturnal, flying at night to catch insects like mosquitoes and midges.
-During the day they roost in quiet, out-of the way spaces such as caves, tree holes and the gaps beneath bark on old trees.
-They may also roost in man-made structures such as the roofs of houses and beneath roof tiles, or in bridges and tunnels.
+Bats are nocturnal mammals, taking to the air at night to catch prey such as mosquitoes and midges.
+During the day they roost in quiet, undisturbed places such as caves, tree holes and the gaps beneath bark on old trees.
+They may also roost in house roofs.
+You can transform your garden into a nature-friendly zone with a bat box, designed to mimic bats’ natural roosting sites and help them rest and hibernate in peace and quiet.

 Bat boxes usually have narrow slits that bats can crawl into.
-They need to be draught free, as bats won't use them if they're draughty.
-A well-insulated box will retain its temperature more consistently, and is therefore more likely to attract bats.
+They need to be draught free, as bats won't use them if they're draughty and a well-insulated box retains its temperature more consistently, and is therefore more likely to attract bats.

 Beaumaris Woodstone Bat Box Maxi